-Twenty percent of new hunt applicants in 2022 were authorized to participate in this year's program, which was identical to 2021.
+Fifty percent of new hunt applicants in 2023 were authorized to participate in this year's program.
 Several applicants did not attend the proficiency screening and were automatically removed from consideration.
-Of those that attended the screening, 50% (3/6) passed and were integrated into the hunt.
-None of the screening failures were related to safety concerns.
-These statistics are similar to what we have seen on other controlled hunts that we have managed.
-Twenty applicants from the 2021 program participated again this year.
-Several past participants were removed from the hunt roster due to the limited amount of time they allocated to hunting in the park in prior years.
-While the overall number of hunters participating decreased, the average harvest per hunter increased significantly.
+Of those who attended the screening, 100% passed and were integrated into the hunt.
+While we had fewer new applicants in 2023, we recruited one more hunter than in 2022.
+Twenty-one applicants from the 2022 program participated again this year.
+The overall number of hunters participating, 24, was nearly identical to 2022 when 23 hunters participated.

-Harvest per hunter for the 2022 GLNP hunt was 2.0 (46 deer/23 hunters), an 82% increase over 2021.
-This is a direct result of a smaller number of more experienced hunters.
-Harvest per hunter per day ranged from a high of 100% (33 deer/23 hunters) on 12 November 2022 to a low of 21% (3 deer/14 hunters) on 13 November 2022.
+Harvest per hunter for the 2023 GLNP hunt was 1.4 (33 deer/24unters), a 30% decrease over 2022.
+Deer harvest on the first day of the hunt was ~50% lower than 2022.
+Harvest on the next 3 hunting days were very similar to 2022 hunt.
+Harvest per hunter per day ranged from a high of 71% (17 deer/24 hunters) on 18 November 2023 to a low of 22% (2 deer/9 hunters) on 3 December 2023.
 Harvest per individual hunter ranged from a high of 5 to a low of zero.
-Eleven hunters harvested two or more deer while an additional 10 hunters harvested one.
-We expended 61.5 hours supervising the hunt.
+Fourteen hunters harvested one or more deer.
+We expended 73.5 hours supervising the hunt.

-Overall, 29 hunters were given permission to hunt during the first two weekends of the regular Indiana Firearms Deer hunting season, providing 116 unique hunter opportunities.
-Sixty-one of the 116 opportunities were used, resulting in a participation rate of 53%.
-In comparison, 90 of the 224 opportunities provided were used in 2021, resulting in a participation rate of 40% (90/224).
-Twenty-three participants (79%) spent at least one day hunting.
-Six participants (26%) hunted all 4 days.
+Overall, 28 hunters were given permission to hunt during the two weekends, providing 112 unique hunter opportunities.
+Seventy-one of the 112 opportunities were used, resulting in a participation rate of 63%.
+This was a 10% increase over 2022 (61/116).
+Twenty-four participants (86%) spent at least one-day hunting.
+Six participants (21%) hunted all 4 days.